 Sustained, transformational change happens through the alchemy of mindfulness and the right use of will.
-Like on the yoga mat, you have to be where you are before you can be somewhere else!
-Clearly this is one of life’s greatest paradoxes, and it snags us every time.
+In life, just as in yoga, you must start where you are before you can take the next step.
+Clearly, this is one of life’s greatest paradoxes, and it snags us every time.
 Our tendency is to work diligently to attain a goal without mindfully sinking down into the moment.
-It is in the moment that we receive the energy, grace, and universal support to shift patterns.
+It’s in the moment that we receive the energy, grace, and universal support to shift patterns.

-The right use of will is an ancient yogic practice that is essential for growth and change.
-We need to show up to the moment and mindfully adjust our actions so our intentions and our actions come into alignment, into yoga.
-The split between intention and action is a painful one; to know and to not practice is essentially to not know.
+The right use of will is an ancient yogic practice essential for growth and change.
+We need to show up to the moment and mindfully adjust our actions so that our intentions and our actions come into alignment, into yoga.
+The split between intention and action is a painful one; to know but not practice is essentially to not know.

-Here are some powerful reminders about using your will most effectively and committing to yourself in the most success-orientated way:
+Here are some powerful reminders about using your will most effectively and committing to yourself in the most success-oriented way:

 - Think realistically.
-Keep it simple and, like on the yoga mat, meet yourself where you are.
-Give yourself the gift of the realistic next step.
+Keep it simple and—like on the yoga mat—meet yourself where you are.

-One step at a time, let your actions take you closer to your heart’s longing.
+Let your actions take you closer to your heart’s longing one step at a time.
 It works!
 Enjoy the journey.